Journal of the Medical Library Association (JMLA)

 Illustrations often help to present complex information directly pertinent to the study in a way more easily conveyed than by text alone; however, they should not be included for purely illustrative or decorative purposes.
 Findings presented in tables, figures, and other illustrations should not be extensively restated in the text of the work and must not be embedded in the manuscript (see instructions below).

-Authors may include a total of six illustrations (photographs, tables, figures) for a full-length manuscript and one for a brief communication.
+Authors may include a total of six illustrations (photographs, tables, figures) for a full-length manuscript, three for a systematic review, and one for a research report or case study.
 Additional illustrations may be submitted for online publication only; these should be referred to in the text as “online” (e.g., Figure 4, online only).
 All illustrations submitted for publication in the print journal must be in black and white.
 If an illustration has been previously published, acknowledge the original source and submit written permission from the copyright holder to reproduce the material.
 Permission is required irrespective of authorship or publisher, except for documents in the public domain.